elyra-ai/elyra/docs/source/user_guide/runtime-image-conf.md

 - `IfNotPresent`

 This example will tell the kubelet to only pull the image if it does not exist.

+##### Image Pull Secret (pull_secret)

+If `Image Name` references a container image in a secured registry (requiring credentials to pull the image), [create a Kubernetes secret in the appropriate namespace](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) and specify the secret name as _image pull secret_.

+Restrictions:
+ - Only supported for generic components.

+Example:

+- `my-registry-credentials-secret`

 ##### N/A (name)